AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/custom-personalization.md

 *  **[!UICONTROL Name]**: Fill in the preferred name for this destination.
 *  **[!UICONTROL Description]**: Enter a description for your destination.
 For example, you can mention which campaign you are using this destination for.
 This field is optional.
 *  **[!UICONTROL Integration alias]**: This value is sent to the Experience Platform Web SDK as a JSON object name.
-*  **[!UICONTROL Datastream ID]**: This determines in which Data Collection datastream the segments will be included in the response to the page.
+*  **[!UICONTROL Datastream ID]**: This determines in which Data Collection datastream the audiences will be included in the response to the page.
 The drop-down menu shows only datastreams that have the destination configuration enabled.
 See [Configuring a datastream](../../../edge/datastreams/overview.md) for more details.

 ### Enable alerts {#enable-alerts}